-It also sets out which reports should be shared with parents/carers, and addresses questions that parents/carers may have.
+It also sets out which reports should be shared with parents and carers, and addresses questions that parents and carers may have.

-What is the purpose of the personalised assessments?
+The purpose of the personalised assessments

 The personalised assessments are designed to help a practitioner and learner understand how a learner's reading and numeracy skills are developing and help to plan next steps.
-They are designed to support learning and teaching.
+They are designed to support learning, teaching and progression planning.

-They form a tool which provides information on numeracy and reading skills and can be used as part of a range of assessment approaches to support understanding and development of these skills.
+They provide information on numeracy and reading skills and can be used within a range of assessment approaches to support understanding and development of these skills as part of schools' assessment toolbox for Curriculum for Wales.

-What are personalised assessments?
+What the personalised assessments involve

-In personalised or 'adaptive' assessments, the questions and/or texts (for the Reading assessment) are generated based on the learner's response to the previous question.
-A learner who answers questions correctly will receive questions or texts that are slightly more challenging; a learner who answers questions incorrectly will receive slightly easier questions or texts.
+In personalised or 'adaptive' assessments, the questions and texts (for the Reading assessment) are generated based on the learner's response to the previous question.
+A learner who answers questions correctly will receive questions and texts that are slightly more challenging.
+A learner who answers questions incorrectly will receive slightly easier questions and texts.
 This process continues until the assessment has covered the relevant aspects of the curriculum and gathered sufficient information on the learner's responses.
 This provides an individual assessment experience and tailors the level of challenge for every learner.